calliope-project/calliope/docs/creating/data_tables.md

 ## Mapping dimension names

 Sometimes, data tables are prepared in a model-agnostic fashion, and it would require extra effort to follow Calliope's dimension naming conventions.
-To enable these tables to be loaded without Calliope complaining, we can rename dimensions when loading them using `map_dims`.
+To enable these tables to be loaded without Calliope complaining, we can rename dimensions when loading them using `rename_dims`.

 For example, if we have the `time` dimension in file, we can map it to the Calliope-compliant `timesteps` dimension:

-=== "Without `map_dims`"
+=== "Without `rename_dims`"

     Data in file: